CdecPGL/PlanetaMatchMaker/README.md

 ## License

-The codes in this repository are lisenced unfer the [MIT License](https://github.com/CdecPGL/PlanetaMatchMaker/blob/master/LICENSE).
+The codes in this repository except codes from other repositories are lisenced unfer the [MIT License](https://github.com/CdecPGL/PlanetaMatchMaker/blob/master/LICENSE).

 This repogitory includes following libraries from other repogitories.
 The licenses of these codes follows each repogitories.